Our Privacy Policy

 2.2 Marketing

-We may send you marketing communications about other companies in the OVO group and about our partners.
-We do this where we are allowed to because of law.
-The communications could be by email, letter, phone call or SMS.
-We won't send you direct marketing where you have opted out of receiving direct marketing communications.
+We will send you postal marketing material about our products and services, other companies in the OVO group, and about our partners.
+We won’t send you electronic marketing communications if you have opted out of receiving these, such as emails, SMS texts and telephone marketing.

 We might also use your personal data to show you digital advertisements via your My OVO app, social media feed, on search engine results pages, or on other websites.
 You have the ability to opt out of this type of advertising on the relevant platform (e.g by blocking cookies or clicking no in the application).